MamboBryan/pyeonghwa/readme.md

 License
 -------

-Copyright 2016 The Android Open Source Project, Inc.
+Copyright 2019 Brian Ochieng Odhiambo.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for